runo-hr/Diction-and-Dictionary-Scrapping/README.md

 ## Concepts that will be covered
 1. Web Scraping
-2. Creating Flask backends
-3. GET and POST requests
+2. GET and POST requests
-4. Exception Handling
+3. Exception Handling
-5. Circular imports and Python packages
+4. Circular imports and Python packages
-6. Working with classes and class inheritance
+5. Working with classes and class inheritance
-7. Data Structures and Algorithms
+6. Data Structures and Algorithms
-8. Dynamic routing
+7. Dynamic routing
-9. Using one event listener for multiple buttons.
+8. Using one event listener for multiple buttons.
-10. Data visualization on the web.
+9. Data visualization on the web.

-## Development
+## The Flow of the Application
 ### Files of the app
 1.  run.py: has the driver code for the application.
 2. application directory: the package of the application.
 Initialized by__init__